-He is sweating, I realize.
+And he’s sweating, I realize.
 A nervous flyer?
 All flyers are nervous flyers, whether they admit it or not, but this is more serious.
-His J. Crew mock turtleneck (eggplant) is starting to blot, and there are wet barbs of hair sticking from his neck.
+His J. Crew mock turtleneck (eggplant) is starting to blot at the armpits, and wet barbs of hair are sticking from his neck.
 Is this guy okay?

 But I don’t, and instead I put my hand on the big silver handle.

-These handles are designed for ease of use, I suppose, but they’ve always struck me as such retro-looking devices, clumsy and cartoonishly oversized.
+These door handles are designed for ease of use, I suppose, but they’ve always struck me as such retro-looking devices, clumsy and cartoonishly oversized.
 I’m thinking about this and tapping it with my thumb.

-After a minute, he can’t take it any more.
+After a minute he can’t take it any more.
 “Look,” he says, with a detectable tremor in his voice.
 “Could you please not touch that?”

 “Sorry,” I say, pulling my hand back.